-Unfortunately the spa was still under construction at the time of our visit.
+Unfortunately, the spa was still under construction at the time of our visit.
 On opening, the spa will welcome you with pure colour, washed timbers accented with modern finishes such as petrified wood create a soothing and calm space.
-Bronze metals, washed with a warm light, accent walls painted in a contrast colours accented with bold and dramatic art all aim to create a space where time ceases to exist exuding calmness and relaxation.
-Simple spaces and vast windows, highlighted with lazer-cut screen details of water lillies, allow privacy whilst enjoying the surrounding views.
+Bronze metals washed with a warm light, accent walls painted in contrast colours accented with bold and dramatic art all aim to create a space where time ceases to exist exuding calmness and relaxation.
+Simple spaces and vast windows, highlighted with lazer-cut screen details of water lilies, allow privacy whilst enjoying the surrounding views.